React Pages & Server Prefetch

 ├── page.tsx # React page — discovered and routed by the same codegen

-└── props.rs # optional: Rust warms your React Query cache
+└── prefetch.rs # optional: Rust warms your React Query cache

 The interesting part is what replaces server-side rendering's data story.